telerik/winforms-docs/gridview/exporting-data/export-to-excel-via-excelml-format.md

 ## Exporting Data

-__Initialize ExportToExcelML object__
+### Initialize ExportToExcelML object

-Before running export to ExcelML, you have to initialize the ExportToExcelML class.
-The constructor takes one parameter: the RadGridView that will be exported:
+Before running export to ExcelML, you have to initialize the `ExportToExcelML` class.
+The constructor takes one parameter, the RadGridView that will be exported:

 ####  ExportToExcelIML initialization